Written by John Vosloo – Africa Geographic’s Photographer of the Year 2017 winner

 As the fortunate and surprised winner of the Africa Geographic Photographer of the Year competition, I considered the impact this win had on me as an amateur photographer and the opportunities this contest provides to all of us as amateur photographers.

-Firstly, let me say that in my opinion the entries were all of the very highest standard in terms of technical ability and of an even higher quality was the content and stories told by the photographs entered across the whole spectrum.
+Firstly, let me say that in my opinion the entries were all of the very highest standards in terms of technical ability and of an even higher quality was the content and stories told by the photographs entered across the whole spectrum.